2020 is here, with 2019 going down as one of the most contentious property years on record.

 2. Brisbane’s time to shine

-Brisbane’s property market has been slow and steady, with dwelling prices rising 0.3% for the year to November, and 0.1% over the past three months according to Corelogic.
+Brisbane’s property market has been slow and steady, with dwelling prices rising 1.1% for the 3 months to December, or 0.4% per month according to Tim Lawless of CoreLogic.

 Brisbane’s property market is much more affordable than Sydney and Melbourne, according to research by Michael Matusik the current price to income ratio required to buy in Brisbane is 5.3 times at a median house price of $524,000.